kdheerajreddy97/Car_Search_MongoDB/README.md

 MongoDB Group Project:

-Project Description: This application provides the user with the ability to search for cars from the Craiglist database.
+Project Description: This application provides the user with the ability to search for cars from the Craigslist database.
                      The user can search for cars based on the Manufacturer or in and around a particular location of 5kms radius.

 Team Members: